-The purpose of licensing and inspection is to protect young children who cannot look after themselves.
-Licensed child care programs receive annual inspections and submit ongoing documentation of compliance with the Minimum Standards for Day Care Centers and Nighttime Centers to ensure the children enrolled are in a safe environment with responsive teachers.
+Licensed child care centers receive annual inspections and submit ongoing documentation of compliance with the Minimum Standards for Day Care Centers and Nighttime Centers to ensure the children enrolled are in a safe environment with responsive teachers.
 Unlicensed child care centers are not required to conduct criminal background checks on staff, maintain appropriate staff-to-child ratios, or document First Aid and CPR training.